 What is Meg's Children Trust Nepal?

-Meg’s Children Nepal is an Australian not for profit charitable trust, established in 2005.
+Meg’s Children Nepal is an Australian not-for-profit charitable trust that was established in 2005.

 In lasting memory of their son Siddhi who died in a road accident at the age of four, Mr and Mrs Shyamm and Ranjana Dhoubadel founded the Siddhi Memorial Health Service Centre in 1993.

 This non-government and not-for-profit organisation provides primary health care services to women and children in need, and support for seniors through an onsite senior citizens home.
 In addition to the hospital services, Siddhi offers an ongoing Saturday morning clinic offering free consultations, immunisations and family planning services.

 Meg’s Children and the Siddhi Memorial Foundation have been working in close partnership since 2015.
 A Memorandum of Understanding between these two organisations was signed on the 18th January 2018.